tothambrus11/3d-printer-controller/README.md

 # 3D printer controller
-This module helps you control your 3d printer from JavaScript (& TypeScript).
-The module uses promises, so you can wait for the motor moves to be completed.
+This module helps you control your 3d printer using JavaScript (& TypeScript).
+The module uses promises, so you can wait for the motor moves to be completed asynchronously.

 ## Features
  - Send custom GCode to the printer
  - Move the nozzle to an absolute position